GenBench/GenBench.github.io/_pages/workshop.md

 ![Amazon Sponsor](/img/sponsor/amazon_logo_RGB.png){:width="400px"}

 ## Scholarships
-With the support of our workshop sponsor Amazon, we are offering 6 scholarships each covering up to $500 of travel expenses.
+With the support of our workshop sponsor Amazon, we are offering 6 scholarships, each covering up to $500 of travel expenses and/or (virtual) registration fees.
+We strongly encourage students from developing countries and marginalized communities to apply.
+To submit your application, please send us an email (genbench@googlegroups.com) with the following information (the deadline is *September 1*):
+- your CV
+- A few motivational sentences: why do you want to attend the workshop, and how would the funds help you with that?

 # Organisers